pascallaliberte/sharpen.page/index.md

 I'll take the time to understand your business deeply, I'll be thoughtful about serving the progress you're trying to make, I'll start small and do things right, I'll communicate honestly and I'll be straight with you too.

-## Interested in starting the conversation?
+## Interested in talking to me about your thing?

 [Send me a note](mailto:pascal@pascallaliberte.me) or sign up below to be notified for what's to come.